Runtime Environment

 Connections

-the current connections between the OPERATION_HOST and the target or the target’s HOSTs as a dictionary.
-The keys are the name of the relationship template or the name of the type of the relationship.
+The connections available to a task are exposed though the connections job variable as a map where the keys are the name of the relationship template or the name of the type of the relationship.

 For example, these expressions all evaluate to the same value: